dvsh243/anontalk/README.md

 ### Todos :
+- implement direct p2p
 - implement e2ee
-- implement group chats
+- implement commands
 - rendezvous server should let everyone see the currently online groups that are running
 - anons should be able to take their groups off of the rendezvous server so nobody else can join
 - pop from self.peers at interval checking if the client is still connected